Ushi

 1 Week

-I was tasked to design a device that utilizes particles in the air to detect food spoilage.
-Enabling the user to make an informed decision about whether they should toss the food.
+I was tasked with designing the chassis of a device that utilizes particles in the air to detect food spoilage.
+Enabling the user to make an informed decision about whether they should toss the food or not.

 The Concept